JazmineMT/ContentGuide/grammer-and-mechannics.md

 ### Sign -in/up vs Sign in/up

-When used as a verb, it’s two words
+When it is used as a verb, it’s two words
 <pre>
 ✅  Please sign in to your account
 </pre>